google/highway/g3doc/op_wishlist.md

 *   New tuple interface for segment load/store
 *   Use new mask<->vec cast instruction, possibly for OddEven, ExpandLoad
 *   `rgather_vx` for broadcasting redsum result?
-*   Fix remaining 8-bit table lookups for large vectors (`Broadcast`, `Interleave`): use 64-bit for initial shuffle.
-For `TwoTablesLookupLanes`, use 16-bit indices.

 ### SVE codegen